aldelaro5/Bug-Fables-Internal-Docs/Data format/Save File.md

 |--------|-----------|----|----------------------|
 |ALL|Medal ID|Int|Refer to the [Medal](../Enums%20and%20IDs/Medal.md) document|

-Unlike line 4, this is a list to simply indicate the medals IN STOCK for purchase.
-It does not represent the current pool offered by the shop which is in line 4.
+Unlike line 4, this represents all the medals in the pool offered by each shop, but it does not indicate which ones are on display.

 ### Line 6 (Array line) [BoardQuests](../Enums%20and%20IDs/BoardQuests.md)